veronhoxha/duplicate-datasets/weekly_meetings/WEEKLYMEETINGS.md

 #### What would you like to work on next week?

     - If agree on the plan, I will start downloading the data and start applying one of the methods for investigating duplicates more in detail (I plan to spend a week/week and a half for each method, if everything goes well).
+    - Carbon footprint of storing all those datasets in Kaggle (I started looking this week but couldn't find anything so I contacted one of the associate proffesors if she has information about this).
     - Make a method section in overleaf and start writing about what that method is about and how I use it in my study.

 #### Where do you need help from Veronika?

-    - What are your thoughts on the idea of investigating the potential duplicates identified from the initial contentSize and year comparison?
+    - What are your thoughts on the idea of investigating the potential duplicates identified from the initial contentSize and year comparison (I can elaborate this more in the meeting)?
     - Can we just go through my TO-DO plan and check if we agree on at least as a plan (check weeklymeetings/TO_DO_PLAN_TO_FOLLOW.md)?
     - What do you think of the new plot (raincloud plot somehow) of the contentSize vs usabilityRating (you cannot see it on GitHub because it doesn't support the "Plotly" library that I used for making the plot.
 I can show it to you in the meeting)?
 I think this plot is a good one and it actually would be a good asset in the report.
     - Do you know when my exam is going to be?